QA process testing typically ensures that stated business requirements are met and that applications behave as the business desires.

 Monitor Security Requirements

 There are many state and federal security laws, along with industry standards, to be considered and the QA process should ensure that all are met.
-Typically, PCI DSS compliance is the top consideration for updates to a POS system, and rightly so.
 In addition, the customer experience should also be considered, as many states have created laws to reduce identity theft.

 Take the example where the cashier swipes the card on the reader along the side of the monitor.
 Is this swipe handled in the same manner as the pin pad?
 Does it have the same encryption processes and safeguards?
 How do customers view the security of this?
 Or, in the case where customers or cashiers must swipe a card multiple times, how is the customer perception of the security of this retailer?